ChrisTryfonas/Handwritten_Digits_SVM/README.md

 # Handwritten Digits - SVM
-This is a project where I use the Machine Learning techiques to recognize handwritten digits.
+This is a project where I use Machine Learning techiques to recognize handwritten digits.
 In particular the algorithm "Support Vector Machine" is used, as I have to classify my samples to 10 categories, which means that is a 10-dimension classification problem.
 The dataset consists of 1797 images-samples (10 classes x ~180 samples/class) and is split by 20% - 80% for test and train equivalently.
 Each image-sample has 64 pixels (8x8) so is described by a 64-bit ndarray.
 ### The dataset comes from sklearn.datasets and has the following attributes: